How To Stop Comparing Yourself To Others: 10 Things You Can Start Doing Today

 Not that woman you saw a picture of while scrolling through Instagram.
 Not your neighbor.
 Or the beautiful woman who does your eyebrows and has flawless makeup.
 Oh, and bouncy hair and the perfect face shape for bangs.

 It is easy to get caught up in what everyone else is doing or what everyone else has.
 But make sure you are not wasting your energy on ideas that you aren’t really even that into.

-I am sure you could find a much better use for all that energy.
+I am sure you could find a much better use for all your valuable time and energy.

 6) Compare Yourself to…